PRISBteam/Plastic-Slip-Simulator/README.md

 1. The function build.find_neighbours() returns a TypeError for an asymmetrical BCC structure.
 2. The function visualisation.graph_complex() is currently unoperational, since it needs yet to be updated to the module-like version of the code (as it is written, it is still from the time when the whole code was written in a single .py file).
 3. There might be issues with importing modules from within the the package itself.
+4. There is a redundancy between the files __main__.py and execute.py.